Team-Immersive-Intelligence/ImmersiveIntelligence/README.md

  - **Logistics** - great storage and crafting system based on multiblocks, data transmission and drones, it will be customizable while staying as immersive as possible.
 Includes skycrates!

- - **Warfare** - weapons of all sorts - machineguns, autocannons, combat drones, howitzers, missiles and much more
+ - **Warfare** - weapons of all sorts - machineguns, submachineguns, autocannons, railguns, chemthrowers, combat drones, howitzers, mines, missiles and much more

- - **Intelligence** - espionage - stealth - sabotage - this category contains various devices which will allow you to spy on other players and monitor the world
+ - **Intelligence** - espionage - stealth - sabotage - this category contains surveillance devices, such as the Infrared Observer and Tripod Periscope which allow you to spy on other players and monitor the world

  The mod also features the new rotary power system.

 Some GIFs / Screenshots on [Imgur](https://imgur.com/a/kiyUFdk)

 Short videos on Youtube:
  - [Circuit Production](https://www.youtube.com/watch?v=jDmpZ4gAknE)
  - [Artillery Howitzer Test](https://youtu.be/o3mt9exEfL0)

 The mod author, the developer: